Muhammad Saeed al-Sahhaf: Minister of Information

-Nicknames
+Reactions

-Al-Sahhaf is known for his daily press briefings in Baghdad during the 2003 invasion of Iraq.
-His colorful appearances caused him to be nicknamed "Baghdad Bob" (in the style of previous propagandists with geographical aliases—some of them alliterative, such as "Tokyo Rose" and "Hanoi Hannah" and "Seoul City Sue") by commentators in the United States.
-He was nicknamed "Comical Ali" by commentators in the United Kingdom; commentators in Italy similarly nicknamed him "Alì il Comico".
-These nicknames were given because he made statements about the conflict that were wildly at odds with reality, and western media treated him as a parody during the initial stages of the Iraq War.
+Al-Sahhaf's colorful media appearances caused him to be nicknamed "Baghdad Bob" by commentators in the United States, similar to other propagandists with geographical nicknames such as "Tokyo Rose" and the alliterations "Seoul City Sue" and "Hanoi Hannah".
+He was nicknamed "Comical Ali" and "Alì il Comico" by commentators in the United Kingdom and Italy respectively - both punning allusions to former Iraqi defence minister Ali Hassan al-Majid, better known by the nickname "Chemical Ali".
+These nicknames were given because he made statements about the conflict that were wildly at odds with reality.
+Western media treated him as a laughingstock during the initial stages of the Iraq War.